ABOAGORA: Mercury, the Winged Messenger

 Participation fees

-The participation fee for ABOAGORA 2025 is 50 €.
+The participation fee for ABOAGORA 2025 was 50 €.
 A reduced fee of 20 € applies for students, doctoral researchers, professional artists or other unwaged participants.

-This year, there is also a one-day ticket (20€) for those who can participate only on Wednesday, Thursday, or Friday.
+This year, there was also a one-day ticket (20€) for those who can participate only on Wednesday, Thursday, or Friday.

 The participation fee covers all sessions and catering during the coffee breaks.
 If spaces are available, post-registration is available during the event at the event info desk.